ab5w/spotify-scripts/README.md

 spotify-scripts
 ====================

-A collection of scipts for creating spotify playlists.
+A collection of scripts for creating spotify playlists.

 Requires 'spotify-api-server' - https://github.com/liesen/spotify-api-server for manipulating playlists.